-For Immediate Release - Today's Students Prepared to be Tomorrow's Cyber Security Experts
+For Immediate Release (from the Albertus Magnus College Communications and Marketing Department) - Today's Students Prepared to be Tomorrow's Cyber Security Experts

 NEW HAVEN, CONN. - At a time when security breaches, potential exposure of personal data, and identity theft are in the news on a regular basis, Albertus Magnus College is adding Cyber Security as a new major this fall to complement the already widely popular Criminal Justice and Computer Information Systems programs.
 Albertus Magnus is training the high-tech professionals of tomorrow – today — to keep our technology systems running smoothly and private information safe.

 The Bachelor of Science degree in Cyber Security at Albertus Magnus is a 51 credit major designed to build upon a strong liberal arts education and prepare students for a future in this increasingly important field.
 Statistics estimate that the number of jobs in this industry is expected to grow 37 percent per year in the next five years.

 Students will gain both the required technical expertise and the non-technical skills necessary to ensure that information stays secure against external threats.
 Graduates of the program will be prepared to enter the workforce and serve across a wide range of industries and career paths.
 "Cyber Security is a field that is exploding with potential and job opportunities.
 There is a tremendous need for a skilled and diversified workforce," said David Garaventa, director and assistant professor, Computer Information Systems program.

 Katrina Love, Albertus '19, graduated summa cum laude with a bachelor's in Computer Information Systems.
 She plans to become a senior frontend developer, pursue a master's degree, and someday start her own business.